Varilan/Monitoring-Check-HP-iLO/README.md

   <a href="https://varilan.de" target="_blank"><img src="https://varilan.de/wp-content/uploads/2023/06/Varilan-Color-Logo-h150.png"></a>
 </p>

-# Monitoring / Nagios Check for the HPE iLO Health Summary - Powershell / Windows
+# Monitoring / Nagios check for the HPE iLO Health Summary
 This monitoring check get the iLO health over Powershell and checks the parameters.